amroghoneim/Sparkify-Churn/README.md

 ### Results

-Using the logistic Regression Model, a Recall score of 66.7%, a Precision Score of 33% and an F1-score of 42% was achieved.
+Using the logistic Regression Model, a Recall score of 77.8%, a Precision Score of 35% and an F1-score of 48% was achieved.
-This means that the model was able to recall 66.7% of the users who did churn.
-However, with a precision score of 33%, the model wrongly classified 77% of the users who did not churn.
+This means that the model was able to recall 77.8% of the users who did actually churn!
+However, with a precision score of 35%, the model wrongly classified 65% of the users who did not churn and were happily using the service.

 ### Improvements